blokks/legacy-docs/src/content/manage-your-schedule/edit-acts.md

 date            = "2017-09-11T11:31:19+02:00"
 author          = "@niekdekker"

-title           = "Edit acts"
-extendedtitle	= "Edit your acts" description     = "After adding an act or selecting an existing one, a modal window is shown where you can add or edit its information." keywords        = ["blokks", "getting started", "acts", "bands", "speakers", "activities", "artists"] weight          = 204
+title           = "Editing acts" extendedtitle	= "Editing your acts" description     = "After adding an act or selecting an existing one, a modal window is shown where you can add or edit its information." keywords        = ["blokks", "getting started", "acts", "bands", "speakers", "activities", "artists"] weight          = 204